nwjs/chromium.src/extensions/docs/new_api_proposal.md

 __UI Review:__ A review of any UI implemented as part of your API.
 This review may not be necessary if there is no UI element to your API.

+__Legal Review:__ A review to ensure there are no legal issues with the new API.

+In general, we encourage you to get explicit sign off from all teams, even if you think the scope and overlap may be small.
+If it is indeed easy and uncontroversial, the reviews should be simple and fast.

 ## Modifying an Existing API
 Modifications to an existing API should go through a similar process.
 Since modifications to these APIs are frequently far-reaching, please do not skip the proposal process!
 However, you may be able to expedite it.
-In particular, small changes (like adding a new property to a method) do not need a design doc or API Overview doc.
-Larger changes, like adding multiple new methods and events, should still include an API Overview (though it can be brief).
+In particular, small changes (like adding a new property to a method) may not require a full design doc or API Overview doc.
+Larger changes, like adding multiple new methods and events, should still include an API Overview (though it may be condensed).
 Medium-sized changes, like adding a single new method, are up to the discretion of the API reviewers - we may ask for an API Overview, but it might not be necessary.

 ## FAQ
 __Do I need an API review for a private API?__  Yes!
 Private APIs are not